-There are two male bald eagles, Abe and Maverick, at Seneca Park Zoo.
-Abe was born in 1991 and arrived at the Zoo in 1999.
+There is one male bald eagle, Maverick, at Seneca Park Zoo.
 Maverick was born around 2012 and arrived at the Zoo in 2016.
-Both have suffered wing injuries in their natural ranges and cannot fly.
+He had suffered wing injuries in their natural ranges and cannot fly.
 Only bald eagles that have been determined to be unable to live in their natural range are kept in conservation care, where they can thrive without threats to their survival.

 International Union for Conservation of Nature (IUCN) status: Least concern.
 The great bird of prey was once in danger of extinction due to DDT pesticide and hunting.
 After years of efforts to preserve the species, on June 28, 2007, the Interior Department took the bald eagle off the Federal List of Endangered and Threatened Wildlife and Plants.
 Conservation efforts of the United States’ national bird will continue under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.